lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     write_data silica-deformed.data

-..  container:: justify

 Run the *input.lammps* file using LAMMPS.
 During the deformation, the charge values progressively evolve until the structure eventually breaks down.
 After the structure breaks down, the charges equilibrate near new average values that differ from the starting averages.
 The difference between the initial and the final charges can be explained by the presence of defects as well as new solid/vacuum interfaces, and the fact that surface atoms typically have different charges compared to bulk atoms.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/deformed-charge.png
     :alt: Charge of silica during deformation of the silicon oxide with LAMMPS and reaxff